Ford Mustang (third generation): Indianapolis Pace Cars

 The Ford Mustang was chosen as the Official Pace Car of the 1979 Indianapolis 500.
 Ford commemorated this event with a mid-year "Indy 500" Pace Car version (10,479 produced).
 All were finished in two-tone pewter and black with orange and red graphics.
 The front end featured a unique front air dam with fog lights, and a full-length cowl-type hood scoop, while the rear was available with a new for 1979 rear spoiler (all of these additions carried over to both the 1980 and 1981 Cobra).
 The black interior featured Recaro seats with patterned black and white inserts.
-Available were the 2.3L (140 cu in) four-cylinder Turbo with a four-speed manual transmission or the 302 CID V8 with either an 4-speed manual overdrive or 3-speed automatic transmission.
+Available were the 2.3 L (140 cu in) four-cylinder Turbo with a four-speed manual transmission or the 302 CID V8 with either a four-speed manual overdrive or three-speed automatic transmission.
 The production cars included a sunroof.
 However, the three actual pace cars were fitted with a T-top by Cars & Concepts of Brighton, MI.
 The removable panel roof option would not become an available option until the 1981 model year.